HydroModPy/HydroModPy/docs/readthedocs/source/architecture/overview/hydrographic-network-simulated-active-inventory.rst

   aggregation window should define that role,
 - no display figure currently treats the simulated-active network as a stored canonical line network.

+The computed cell-field path is implemented.
+HydroModPy can store positive ``outflow_drain``, route it to ``accumulation_flux``, expose computed active masks, and render active-network cell-map figures when the run carries a plottable mesh.

 HydroModPy does now expose a conservative computed API layer: